ciroque/the-dagwood/docs/demo/src/02-text-pipeline.md

 ## What's Next?

-In our next demo, we'll explore the **diamond dependency pattern** where multiple processors can run in parallel, introducing:
+In the next demo, the exploration moves to the **diamond dependency pattern** where multiple processors can run in parallel, introducing:
 - True concurrent execution
 - Metadata merging strategies
 - Race condition prevention